Portugal Golden Visa Funds & US Taxes: The PFIC Trap and How to Avoid It

 Frequently Asked Questions

 The IRS requires amounts to be reported in USD.
-You should convert using the applicable exchange rate — generally the spot rate on the relevant date.
-In practice, the biggest issue we see is inconsistency: investors use different rate sources across forms, which can trigger IRS queries.
-We recommend using the Treasury Department's published yearly average rates where permitted and documenting your methodology.
-For a €500,000 investment, even a 1% rate discrepancy creates a $5,000 reporting variance.
+Convert using the applicable exchange rate — generally the spot rate on the relevant date — and document the methodology consistently across all forms.
+Inconsistent rate sources across forms can trigger IRS queries.
+The Treasury Department's published yearly average rates are accepted in many situations; confirm the right approach for your filings with your tax preparer.

 Next Steps